by Tony Gjokaj February 24, 2020 4 min read

 As I mentioned in the previous section: the dose makes the poison.
 Being aware of this, we can discuss common issues with overconsumption of caffeine.

 While caffeine DOES affect heart rate and blood pressure, it is not harmful in small amounts.
 Avoid overconsumption so that you may not deal with heart issues, especially through elevated cardiovascular exercise.

 I was lucky in that instance... others have not been, as reported by the FDA.

-A lot of supplements include caffeine: taking fat burners and pre-workouts together might be a bad time for you.
+A lot of supplements include caffeine, and taking a combination of fat burners and pre-workouts together might be a bad time for you.

 Let's dive in!